 Over the last 25 years all my work has been with people affected by homelessness or poverty.

 As a Christian, this has caused me to reflect on the theory and theology surrounding social justice (how society can be fairer) and personal transformation (how individuals change).

-I want the content of this blog to always be connected to real-life experience.
+I wanted a space to reflect on my work and for all the content to be connected to real-life experience.
 Too much church culture is detached and dis-integrated from the real world.
+All theoretical and theological reflection is best done in light of action and practice.
 I believe that Christian beliefs only truly become faith when they are put into action.

 The Word became flesh and made his dwelling among us.
 We have seen his glory, the glory of the One and Only, who came from the Father, full of grace and truth.
 (John 1:14)

 As well as being central to Christianity, more than ever, I am convinced that grace and truth are fundamental to positive social and personal change.
 This blog is a place where the personal, practical and political application of grace and truth are explored.

 If you are interested, watch this talk about how grace and truth are relevant to homelessness that I gave when CEO of the West London Mission: